Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Mock Galaxy and Cluster Catalogues

 \subsection{Abacus Cosmos N-body simulations}

 We build our mock galaxy and cluster catalogues using the public {\sc Abacus Cosmos} N-body simulation suite\footnote{\href{https://lgarrison.github.io/AbacusCosmos/}{https://lgarrison.github.io/AbacusCosmos/}} \citep{Garrison18}, which is based on the {\sc Abacus} N-body code \citep{Metchnik09, Garrison18}.
 We use 20 periodic boxes of the fiducial {\em Planck} cosmology with varied phases in the initial conditions, with a box size 1100 $\hiMpc$ (internally called $\tt AbacusCosmos\_1100box\_planck$).
 We focus on the $z=0.3$ outputs in this work.
-Each simulation box contains 1440$^3$ dark matter particles, which corresponds to a mass resolution of $4\times 10^{10}~\hiMsun$, and has a spline softening of 63 $\hikpc$.
-Dark matter halo catalogues were created by applying the {\sc Rockstar} halo finder \citep{Behroozi13rs} to particle snapshots.
-For the HOD population, we use host haloes defined by {\sc Rockstar} using a spherical-overdensity mass definition where enclosed halo density is 200 times the mean density, i.e. $M_\mathrm{200m}$.
+Each simulation box contains 1440$^3$ dark matter particles, corresponding to a mass resolution of $4\times 10^{10}~\hiMsun$, and has a spline softening of 63 $\hikpc$.
+Dark matter halo catalogues are created by applying the {\sc Rockstar} halo finder \citep{Behroozi13rs} to particle snapshots.
+For assigning galaxies to haloes, we use host haloes defined by {\sc Rockstar} and the mass definition $M_{\rm 200 m}$.
 For the lensing calculations, we use a 0.1\% subsample of the dark matter particles, and we have tested that this downsampling can accurately recover the lensing signal well below 0.1 $\hiMpc$.